-"WECA" means the capacity purchase agreement between Waneta Expansion Power Corporation and FBC made as of October 1, 2010.
+"WECA" means the capacity purchase agreement between Waneta Expansion Power Corporation and FBC.

 1.0 CORPORATE STRUCTURE

 1.1 NAME, ADDRESS, AND INCORPORATION

 FortisBC Inc. ("FBC") was incorporated as West Kootenay Power and Light Company, Limited pursuant to the West Kootenay Power and Light Company, Limited, Act 1897 (British Columbia), as amended.
 The Corporation's name was changed to "West Kootenay Power Ltd." on September 1, 1988, to "UtiliCorp Networks Canada (British Columbia) Ltd." on October 22, 2001, to "Aquila Networks Canada (British Columbia) Ltd." on May 31, 2002 and to "FortisBC Inc." on June 1, 2004.
 The Corporation has been in continuous operation since 1897.